Is the economy in a recession right now? It depends on who you ask and has proven to be a surprisingly contentious question.

 4. Coffee and tea

-I probably consumed a quart of coffee writing this script and another while editing the video.
+I probably consumed a quart of coffee writing this post and another while editing the video up at the top.
 I am, after all, one of the 64% of American adults who currently consume coffee every day.

 People love caffeine, and that’s why, much like tobacco and alcohol, caffeinated beverages do not suffer as much from the economic pressures of a recession!